kjansson/yac-p/README.md

 YAC-p can be deployed using fully managed services.
 Using Eventbridge to schedule the YAC-p Lambda function it will deliver AWS Cloudwatch metrics to any Prometheus server, but when using Amazon Managed Prometheus it becomes a fully managed collection process.

 ![Deployment](img/deployment.png)

+## Instructions
+- Build the image and push to ECR
+- Write a YACE job config file (https://github.com/prometheus-community/yet-another-cloudwatch-exporter/blob/master/docs/configuration.md)
+- Deploy with included Terraform code

+## Lambda configuration
+The included Terraform code will configure the Lambda for you, but if you want to deploy it yourself there are a few environment variables to set;

+- PROMETHEUS_REMOTE_WRITE_URL - The URL of the Prometheus remote write endpoint
+- PROMETHEUS_REGION - If using AMP, the region needs to be configured
+- CONFIG_S3_BUCKET - The S3 bucket where the config file is stored
+- CONFIG_S3_PATH - The path of the config file
+- AUTH_TYPE - Authentication type to use for the remote write endpoint.
+Valid options are "AWS", "BASIC", "TOKEN.
+Leave empty if no authentication is required.

 ## Deployment comparison to YACE